Ceilemarie/Ceilemarie/README.md

 - 👋 Hi, I’m @Ceile
-- 👀 I’m interested in creating websites and maybe games?
+- 👀
-- 🌱 I’m currently learning HTML, CSS, and javascript
-- 💞️ I’m looking to collaborate with people with the same interest
+- 💞 I’m looking to collaborate with people with the same interest
 - 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...